ucb-stat133/stat133-spring-2018/syllabus/README.md

 -----

-## 6. More Wrangling, Graphics, and Exporting Outputs
+## 6. More Wrangling, Pipes, and Exporting Outputs

 - :card_index: __Dates__: Feb 26-Mar 02
 - :paperclip: __Topics__: We continue reviewing more aspects of `"dplyr"` and the famous pipe operator.